leangjia/blender_docs/manual/render/layers/layers.rst

 .. _bpy.ops.outliner.collection_indirect_only_clear:

 Clear Indirect Only
-   Clear the Set Indirect Only flag.
+   Clear the *Indirect Only* flag.
 Objects inside this collection will contribute normally to the final image.

 .. _bpy.ops.outliner.collection_holdout_set: